juanfrans-courses/mapping_arch_hum/Spring_2016/Tutorials/04_Working_with_Projections.md

 ![U.S. States Albers Projection](https://github.com/juanfrans-courses/mapping_arch_hum/blob/master/Spring_2016/Tutorials/Images/04_Working_with_Projections/06_Check_US_Albers.png)

-Go ahead and hide the full Natural Earth base layer in the left panel.
+* Go ahead and hide the full Natural Earth base layer in the left panel.

-#### Joining
+#### Joining Census data to Natural Earth boundaries
 Earlier in the tutorial, we transformed the Census population data in Excel to prepare it to be joined to the Natural Earth vector boundaries.

 #### Additional notes